6-year-old suspected of shooting Newport News teacher

 The school is located at 205 Tyner Drive, off Jefferson Avenue.

-The teacher is being treated at Riverside Regional Medical Center.
-During a joint press conference Friday night, Newport News police said the teacher has life-threatening injuries.
+The teacher is being treated at Riverside Regional Medical Center, and as of Saturday afternoon, was listed in stable condition, according to a hospital spokesperson.
+During a joint press conference with the mayor Friday night, Newport News police said the teacher has life-threatening injuries but has shown improvement.

-NNPS said the person responsible for the shooting is in police custody.
-Sources from NNPS tell WAVY it was a first-grade student who shot the teacher.
-Late Friday, Police Chief Drew confirmed it was a 6-year-old.
+Sources close to Newport News Public Schools tell 10 On Your Side’s Michelle Wolf, the teacher was shot in the chest.

+Chief Drew confirmed a 6-year-old boy is in custody.
+The boy had a handgun in his possession.

 No students were injured in the shooting.